The strange story of 'Silent Night'

 The church organist at the time was Franz Xaver Gruber, a schoolteacher only five years older than Mohr, who worked in the village of Arnsdorf three miles north.

-As floodwaters from the Salzbach had been regularly inundating Oberndorf -- including the church of St Nicholas -- water damage had left the organ in need of a visit from the tuner.
+As floodwaters from the Salzach had been regularly inundating Oberndorf -- including the church of St Nicholas -- water damage had left the organ in need of a visit from the tuner.

 To provide alternative music, Mohr picked up a poem he'd written and asked Gruber to put it to music for guitar and two voices.
 Gruber knocked it out in an afternoon.